Gas stoves and induction cookers are great and all, but will they even be useful in the apocalypse? Hell nah.

 3 Essential Components of Rocket Stoves

 This type of wood-burning stove is a fantastic DIY project to work on.
-There are actually a handful of rocket stove designs that you can make at home, but before you get your hands dirty, understand how a rocket stove works first.
+There are actually several rocket stove plans that you can make at home, but before you get your hands dirty, understand how a rocket stove works first.

 To get acquainted with its mechanism, familiarize yourself with its basic construction.